Twins vs. Cardinals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (5-6) for his 22nd start of the season.
+- Joe Ryan (9-7) will take to the mound for the Twins and make his 22nd start of the season.

-- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.
+- In 21 starts, Ryan has pitched through or past the fifth inning 17 times.
+He has a season average of 5.8 frames per outing.

-- In 21 appearances this season, he has finished two without allowing an earned run.
+- He has made 21 appearances and finished three of them without allowing an earned run.

 |Opponent